TalhaUsuf/mosaic_augmentation_on_yolo_format/README.md

 > `python augment_yolo_dataset.py --img_type jpg`

- - Run following command to apply augmentations to the original hand annotated dataset:
+ - Run following command to apply augmentations to the original hand annotated dataset, dataset will be saved to [original_w9_augmented](original_w9_augmented) dir.:
 > `python augment_yolo_dataset.py --naug 30 --path w9 --out original_w9_augmented --img_type png --out_img_type jpg`

+ - Run following command to combine the following two augmented datasets:
+    - [original_w9_augmented](original_w9_augmented) --- albumentations aug. applied to original dataset
+    - [yolo_augmented](yolo_augmented) --- albumentations aug. applied to mosaic augmented dataset

+> `python `
 # Validity of YOLO Dataset Format

 Use the **voxel-fiftyone api** to find the validity of dataset.
 It can also be used to convert between different detection dataset formats and export on disk.